gurkult/py-gurklang/docs/specification.md

 the top two elements of the stack and, assuming they're integers, puts their sum on the stack.

-* Some functions can alter local variables.
+* Some functions can create local variables.
 For example, The `var` function creates a local variable given an atom and a value.
 This program puts `6` on the stack:
 ```elixir
 1 :x var